Flagstaff Arizona’s Restaurant Scene: The Most Overrated & Underrated Choices

 Picazzo’s is a regional healthy Italian chain with several locations in Phoenix, along with one in Sedona and Flagstaff.
 The menu is 100% free of GMO’s and completely gluten-free.
 Picazzo’s is by far the best choice in town for anyone dining gluten or dairy-free as there are many creative allergy friendly entrees to choose amongst including lasagna, baked mac and cheese, and all sorts of specialty pizzas.

 The food here is absolutely delicious, whether or not you have any dietary restrictions.
-I highly recommend visiting during the daily “Healthy Hours” special (daily from 3-6pm) where appetizers are priced 1/2 off.
+Definitely visit during “Healthy Hours” (daily from 3-6pm) when appetizers are priced 1/2 off.
 The spinach artichoke dip, hummus plate, and cheesy bread are all outstanding!
 If you are looking for something a bit more filling, the Butternut Squash Ravioli topped with a creamy Alfredo (dairy-free also available) is an excellent choice.
 And do not pass up on dessert – they have the most delicious cookie and brownie cakes!

-Unfortunately, Picazzo’s is often rated low because it is pricey, however, in reality it is not much more expensive than the pricey pubs downtown.
+Unfortunately, Picazzo’s is often rated low because it is pricey, however, in reality the food is not much more expensive than the pricey pubs downtown.
 At least at Picazzo’s, you are treating yourself to healthy organic food and friendlier service, not to mention enjoying the laid-back setting without insane tourist crowds!